Absence of strong CP violation: Summary and conclusion

 \section{Summary and conclusion}

 The strong CP problem is largely a question of why the neutron electric dipole moment $d_n$ is unnaturally small.
-To lowest order in $\theta$, the electric dipole moment arises from the nucleon matrix element of the electromagnetic current weighted with the topological charge $Q$.
-The topological charge is conveniently expressed by the pseudoscalar product of zero-mode eigenvectors.
-The eigenvectors are known to be highly local~\cite{Koma:2005sw,Ilgenfritz:2007xu}, as was shown in Fig.~\ref{fig1}.
-Their location correlates strongly with the position of instantons and anti-instantons~\cite{DeGrand:2000gq}.
-Thus, we are dealing with the interaction of the nucleon with a point-like source, as depicted in Fig.~\ref{fig2}, leaving aside that the color charges will eventually be screened and the nucleon disintegrate at larger values of $\theta$~\cite{Nakamura:2021meh,Schierholz:2022wuc}.
+To lowest order in $\theta$, the electric dipole moment arises from the nucleon matrix element of the electromagnetic current weighted with the (global) topological charge $Q$.
+The topological charge is conveniently expressed by the zero-mode eigenvectors.
+Only a zero mode can generate a CP violating, $\theta$-odd contribution to the effective electromagnetic current, in accord with the anomalous Ward identity~\cite{Guadagnoli:2002nm}.
+The eigenvectors are found to be highly local~\cite{Ilgenfritz:2007xu,Koma:2005sw}, and appear to be attached to instantons and anti-instantons~\cite{DeGrand:2000gq}.
+Thus, we are dealing with the interaction of the nucleon with a point-like source, leaving aside that the color charges will eventually be screened and the nucleon disintegrate at larger values of $\theta$~\cite{Nakamura:2021meh,Schierholz:2022wuc}.
 There are exactly $|Q|$ zero modes.
-Assuming that the topological susceptibility $\chi_t= \langle Q^2\rangle/V$ is independent of the volume, it follows that the density of zero modes vanishes with the inverse root of the volume in the thermodynamic limit.
-As a result, the probability of finding a zero mode within the interacting range of the nucleon decreases rapidly as the physical volume is increased.
-Thus, $d_n = 0$ in the infinite volume.
-Similar results hold for any other CP-violating coupling of the nucleon.
+If the topological susceptibility $\chi_t= \langle Q^2\rangle/V$ is independent of the volume, the density of zero modes vanishes with the inverse root of the volume in the thermodynamic limit.
+A byproduct is that the probability of finding a zero mode within a correlation length of the boundary decreases with the fourth root of the volume.
+As a result, the probability of finding a zero mode within the interacting range of the nucleon decreases rapidly as the physical volume is increased, leading to $d_n = 0$ in the infinite volume limit.